-Worldwide, studies conducted over the last three decades consistently show that chronic pain affects approximately one third of the population 1-6 with staggering costs to the individual patient and to society.
-These figures will probably increase with the ageing population and improved survival rates for formerly lethal conditions such as cancer.
-Pain management, especially in chronic pain, should therefore be an integral part of most of the MUHC’s medical activities, regardless of specialty, and should not be viewed as just another service.
+Worldwide studies conducted over the last three decades show that chronic pain affects approximately one third of the population with staggering costs to both patients and society.
+These figures will probably increase with an ageing population and improved survival rates for formerly lethal conditions such as cancer.
+Pain management is an integral part of medical activities, regardless of specialty, and should be acknowledged as such.
 In truth, a modern academic health centre will not be able to regard itself as world-class without addressing its pain patients, both in-house and in the community.

 The Pain Program has already positioned the MUHC and McGill University at the forefront of the field of pain research and management, internationally.
 This recognition has been achieved through excellence and innovation in clinical care, pain education, research and community collaborations.